A talented comic performer and actor.

-An established pantomime comic, Ben has appeared in fourteen, this year he celebrates his fifteenth by taking the role of Starkey in Peter Pan at The Norwich Theatre Royal.
+An established pantomime comic, Ben has appeared in fifteen, this year he celebrates his sixteenth by returning to the Norwich Theatre Royal taking the role of Muddles in Snow White.

 He’s worked extensively in theatre as both an actor and performer with credits too many to mention that include being cast in Franco Zefirelli’s Il Pagliacci at The Royal Opera House Covent Garden .